BronwenM/task-manager/README.md

 ### Backend Database
 The database is built on PostgreSQL version 14.15.
 #### Setup
-1. Create and/or update the credential information in `config/database.yml` to an existing role in your own Postgres installation
+1. Replace if necessary the user and password `development` in `config/database.yml` to an existing user in your own Postgres installation

 ### Backend API
 The backend is built on Ruby 3.4.0 and Rails 8.0.1.